 Preferred stock is preferred in that dividends shall be paid or set aside for payment on any Junior Security of the Corporation.
-Holders shall be entitled to receive dividends payable on the Stated Value of the Series A Preferred Stock at a rate of 10% per annum, which shall be cumulative, and accrue daily form the Issuance date.
+Holders shall be entitled to receive dividends payable on the Stated Value of the Series A Preferred Stock at a rate of 10% per annum, which shall be cumulative, and accrue daily from the Issuance date.
 The dividends may be paid in cash or shares of the Corporation's common stock at the Company's discretion.
 If after the Conversion Eligibility Date, the Market Price for the Common Stock for any ten consecutive Trading Days in which the stock trades for over two dollars per share and trading exceeds 100,000 shares per day, the Company can force the Preferred Shareholders to convert their shares to common stock.
 Each share of Series A Preferred Stock shall also be convertible at the option of the Holder into that number of shares of Common Stock of the Corporation at the stated value of such share at a one dollar conversion price.
 The Holder may cause this conversion at the time the shares are eligible for resale by the Holder.
 The conversion price is subject to adjustment as hereinafter provided, at any time, or from time to time upon the terms and in the manner hereinafter set forth in the shareholder agreement.
-On September 8, 2008, 35 shares of Preferred stock were issued for gross proceeds of \$3,500,000.
-Issuance costs were \$51 5,000 netting proceeds of \$2,985,000 for the Company.
+The shares are required to be redeemed on September 5, 2010.